stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 1. Ensuring clarity on the strategy versus what we’ll achieve each quarter
 2. Solving problems and assisting with talent and distribution connections
-3. Looking for ways to leap-frog on growth and value creation
+3. Searching for ways to leap-frog on growth and value creation
 4. Planning ahead for the next funding or transaction milestone

 # my VC reality